stacks-network/docs/_core/smart/tutorial.md

 cat test/hello-world.ts
 ```

 Take a few seconds to review the contents of the file.
-You should ignore the test setup methods and focus on the most relevant parts related to Clarity.
+You should ignore the test setup functions and focus on the most relevant parts related to Clarity.

 Note that we're importing modules from the `@blockstack/clarity` package: